omegaml/omegaml/docs/source/devguide/intro.rst

 Introduction
 ------------

-Custom development for omegaml is available for the following extensions:
+Custom development for omega|ml is available for the following extensions:

 * storage backend & mixins - process and store new data types
 * model backend - integrate other machine learning frameworks or custom algorithms